-Candidates must submit an application form through OptomCas.
-The Admissions Committee interviews candidates with completed applications, meeting the above requirements either in person, internet, or by telephone.
-During the interview, The Admissions Committee explores the candidates strenghts using five criteria:
+Candidates must apply directly through OptomCas.
+The Admissions Committee interviews candidates with completed applications, meeting the above requirements either in person, via the internet, or by telephone.
+During the interview, the Admissions Committee explores the candidate's strengths using five criteria:

 - Concern for career objectives

 - Knowledge of the profession

 - Communication skills in English and Spanish

 - Motivation

-- Self- confidence
+- Self-confidence

-For admissions purpose, the candidates will be evaluated considering the following criteria:
+For admissions purposes, the candidates will be evaluated considering the following criteria: